India · tool

 Local etiquette

-- •Tipping is not mandatory in most local eateries, but a small tip (5-10%) is appreciated for good service in tourist-oriented restaurants.
+- •Tipping is appreciated but not mandatory; 5-10% is customary for good service in restaurants.

 - •Reservations are generally not needed for street food stalls or casual eateries, but recommended for upscale restaurants, especially on weekends.